 Description: Branch contains Leaves containing connections.

 Usage Rules: This Branch contains leaves for each connection.
-Each connection shall consist of a connection_name followed by the visible pins and component and modules pins that are connected.
+Each connection shall consist of a connection_name followed by the external pins and component and modules pins that are connected.

 (Connections are also known as Extended Nets in some EDA tools.)